wongkenny240/Penetration-Testing-Notes/reconnaissance/service-enumeration.md

 ### enum4linux

+enum4linux is an alternative to enum.exe on Windows, enum4linux is used to enumerate Windows and Samba hosts.

 Do Everything, runs all options apart from dictionary based share name guessing

 ```
 enum4linux -a [ip_addr]